 Your child will likely be given medicine to treat the short-term side effects of chemo.
-This may include medicine to ease nausea, vomiting, constipation, and pain.
+This may include medicines to ease nausea, vomiting, constipation, and pain.
 The healthcare team will also teach you how you can help manage your child’s side effects.
-Also, tests may be done to check for possible long-term side effects, such as organ damage.
-Your child’s healthcare provider can tell you more.
+Also, your child may have tests done to check for possible long-term side effects, such as organ damage.
+Talk with your child’s healthcare provider about this.

 Call your child’s healthcare provider

 Call your child’s healthcare provider right away if your child has any of the following: